Kopytok/magic_series/README.md

  - Choose number, if corresponding row is already known.
  - Fill with `0` values, which are less than the current sum of the row.
 For example, if there's already two `1`s, that means, that value in position is >= 2.

-All constraints are realized in `prune.py`
+All constraints are implemented in `prune.py`